Subscribe

 Social Engagement

-These social spaces are designed for interactions, and businesses can connect with their audience in a myriad of ways — by responding to comments and messages quickly, sharing content related to their industry, encouraging members of the community to join conversations around topics that are important to them, and hosting contests or giveaways to help increase brand visibility online.
+These social spaces are designed for interactions, and businesses can implement customer engagement strategies to connect with their audience in a myriad of ways — by responding to comments and messages quickly, sharing content related to their industry, encouraging members of the community to join conversations around topics that are important to them, and hosting contests or giveaways to help increase brand visibility online.

 Social customer engagement is all about engaging with customers on their terms, which is crucial for any brand that wants to form valuable connections with their audience.